cloudmesh/classes/docs/source/i524/index.rst

    * - Percent
      - Description
    * - 10%
-     - Class participation and contribution to Web pages
+     - Class participation and contribution to Web pages.
    * - 30%
      - Three unique technology papers per student of the 370 systems.
 Each paper as at least 2 pages per technology without